-While drip campaigns are not as effective as in-app messages, they can work.
+While drip campaigns are not as in-context as in-app messages, they can work.
 For a drip campaign to be effective, it needs to be well-timed and relevant.
-When this occurs, it will deepen your relationship with that user.
+When this occurs, it can deepen your relationship with a user.

 After an in-app welcome message, a welcome email is the next thing a new user should get after signing up.
 The purpose of the welcome email is (of course) to welcome new users and help them through the onboarding process.
 Some points to keep in mind for this welcome email are:

 - Make the e-mail personal

 - Let your users know you’re glad to have them

 - Tell them how you are going to solve their problems